Export, Innovate, Invest - The Canadian Trade Commissioner Service

 European Union Overview

-Seventeen EU member states have adopted the Euro, the EU’s common currency and more countries may join in the coming years.
-As one of the world’s major currencies, the euro provides stability for Canadian investors reduces transaction costs and allows for more transparent pricing.
+Nineteen EU member states have adopted the Euro the EU’s common currency and more countries may join in the coming years.
+As one of the world’s major currencies, the euro provides stability for Canadian investors, reduces transaction costs and allows for more transparent pricing.

 Canada-European Union Commercial Relationship

 In 2013, Canada was the EU28's twelfth most important trading partner.
 In 2014, Canada’s exports to the EU totalled $38.6 billion and merchandise imported from the EU amounted to $57.8 billion.
 Canada’s trade deficit with the EU narrowed from $ 20.0 billion in 2013 to $19.2 billion in 2014.
 Canadian exports to the EU28 increased 16.4% in 2014 over 2013 and Canada’s imports from EU28 increased 8.7% in 2014 over 2013.

 In 2013, Canada was the EU’s 8th largest services trading partner.
 Canada exported $14 billion in services to the EU and imported $17 billion in services from the EU.
 Canada’s services exports to the EU represent 16.3% of its total services exports.

 As a collective partner, the EU is currently Canada’s second largest source of foreign direct investment (FDI) with a known stock valued at $191 billion at the end of 2013 or close to 28% of FDI stocks in Canada.
 The amount of EU FDI in Canada has been gradually rising since 2010.
 At the end of 2013, the known stock of Canada's direct investment in the EU totalled $187 billion, or nearly a fourth of Canadian Direct Investment Abroad (CDIA).